iOffice/ioffice.github.io/api/endpoints/categoryitem.md

             "dateUpdated": 1435679209637
         }
 ### Edit a Item [PUT]
-To update a Item send JSON with updated value for one or more of the attributes.
+To update an Item send JSON with the Item's `ID` and updated value for one or more of the attributes.

 + Parameters
     + id (string) ...
 ID of the Item

 + Request (application/json)

         {